Diablo 4 - Blizzard - Druid Art Official

 Legion events and World Bosses are marked on the map.
 They are worthwhile activities to engage in, since they reward potentially good items.

-Legion events are also good experience.
-Simply go to the marked area on the map and join other players in killing the enemies.
+Legion events are also good for crafting materials.
+Watch for timers on the world map, go to the marked area on the map, and join other players in killing the enemies.

 ARPG Vault Logo